nhsconnect/integration-adaptors/pipeline/README.md

 # Pipeline

-This directory contains resources related to the CI/CD pipeline used to build the artifacts contained within this repository.
+This directory contains infrastructure automation used to build the artifacts contained within this repository.

+These resources can be used to provide infrastructure automation in two ways:
+1. To enable a full software delivery pipeline where the MHS Alpha software itself is being developed.
+In this context, the terraform will likely to executed from a CI/CD solution such as Jenkins to enable automated integration testing to take place against a deployed instance.
+2. To stand up the AWS exemplar outside of the CI/CD pipeline.
+It will be necessary to set up various terraform variables using the `terraform.tfvars` file.

 These resources consist of the following directories:
 - `packer` - [Packer](https://www.packer.io/) templates used to build container images used as part of the pipeline
-- `scripts`- Custom scripts that are used as part of the pipeline
+- `scripts`- Custom scripts which support build and deployment of resources.
-- `terraform` - [Terraform](https://www.terraform.io/) configurations used to deploy the test environments used as part of the pipeline
+- `terraform` - [Terraform](https://www.terraform.io/) contains Terraform assets which targeting AWS deployments through the AWS provider for Terraform.

 The pipeline itself is defined in the `Jenkinsfile` in the root of the repository.

-# Pre-Requisites
+# Pre-Requisites for build pipeline

 In order to run the build pipeline, the following resources must be created manually: